ivandustin/seeds/README.md

 But when you do alms, do not let your left hand know what your right hand is doing, so that your alms is in secret.
 And your Father who sees in secret, will pay you.

+###### John 6:35

+I am the bread of life.

+He who comes to me shall not hunger.

+And he who believes in me shall never thirst.

 ###### John 8:31-32

 If you abide in my word, you are truly my disciples.